Păstorel Teodoreanu: Gastronomice years

 A collection of Al. O. Teodoreanu's lampoons and essays, of which some were specifically directed against Iorga, saw print in two volumes (1934 and 1935).
 Published with Editura Națională Ciornei, it carries the title Tămâie și otravă ("Frankincense and Poison"), and notably includes Teodoreanu's thoughts on social and cultural policies.
 The two books were followed in 1935 by another sketch story volume, eponymously titled Bercu Leibovici.
 In its preface, Teodoreanu announced that he refused to even classify this work, leaving classification to "morons and rubberneckers".
 The following year, the prose collection Vin și apă ("Wine and Water") was issued by Editura Cultura Națională.
 Also in 1936, Teodoreanu contributed the preface to Romania's standard cookbook, assembled by Sanda Marin.
 Osvald Teodoreanu and his two living sons participated in the grand reopening of Hanul Ancuței, a roadside tavern in Tupilați, relocated to Bucharest.
 The other members and guests were literary, artistic and musical celebrities: Arghezi, D. Botez, Cezar Petrescu, Sadoveanu, Cella Delavrancea, George Enescu, Panait Istrati, Milița Petrașcu, Ion Pillat and Nicolae Tonitza.
 Păstorel tried to reform the establishment into a distinguished wine cellar, and wrote a code of conduct for the visitors.
 The pub also tried to engender a literary society, dedicated primarily to the reformation of Romanian literature, and, with its profits, financed young talents.
+In April 1935, the club lost Istrati, with Păstorel representing the Writers' Society at his funeral.

 The Hanul Ancuței episode ended when Teodoreanu was diagnosed with liver failure.
 Sponsored by the Writers' Society, he treated his condition at Karlovy Vary, in Czechoslovakia.
 The experience, which meant cultural isolation and a teetotal's diet, led Teodoreanu to declare himself an enemy of all things Czechoslovak.
-During his stays in Karlovy Vary, he corresponded with his employer, Rosetti, keeping with the events in Romania, but wondering if Romanians still remembered him.

-Păstorel was a recipient of the 1937 National Prize for Prose.
+During his stays in Karlovy Vary, Păstorel corresponded with his employer, Rosetti, keeping with the events in Romania, but wondering if Romanians still remembered him.
+Upon his return, he was a recipient of the 1937 National Prize for Prose.
 The jury comprised other major writers of the day: Rebreanu, Sadoveanu, Cezar Petrescu, Victor Eftimiu.
 Teodoreanu was especially proud about this achievement: in his own definition, the National Prize was an endorsement "worth its weight in gold".
 He impressed the other literati at the celebratory dinner, where he was "dressed to the nines" and drank with moderation.
 After the event, Teodoreanu turned his attention to his poetry writing: in 1938, he published the booklet Caiet ("Notebook").
 The same year, Ionel joined his older brother in Bucharest.